Ringo Starr: 1970–1973: Early solo work

+1973–1979: Ringo to Ringo the 4th

 In 1973 and 1974, Starr had two number one hits in the US: "Photograph", a UK number eight hit co-written with Harrison, and "You're Sixteen", written by the Sherman Brothers.
 Starr's third million-selling single in the US, "You're Sixteen" was released in the UK in February 1974 where it peaked at number four.
 Both tracks appeared on Starr's debut rock album, Ringo, produced by Richard Perry and featuring further contributions from Harrison as well as a song each from Lennon and McCartney.
 A commercial and critical success, the LP also included "Oh My My", a US number five.
 The album reached number seven in the UK and number two in the US.
 Author Peter Doggett describes Ringo as a template for Starr's solo career, saying that, as a musician first rather than a songwriter, "he would rely on his friends and his charm, and if both were on tap, then the results were usually appealing".

 Goodnight Vienna followed in 1974 and was also successful, reaching number eight in the US and number 30 in the UK.
 Featuring contributions from Lennon, Elton John and Harry Nilsson, the album included a cover (suggested by Lennon) of the Platters' 1954 hit "Only You (And You Alone)", which peaked at number six in the US and number 28 in the UK, and Hoyt Axton's "No No Song", which was a US number three and Starr's seventh consecutive top-ten hit.
 The Elton John-written "Snookeroo" failed to chart in the UK, however.
 In mid-November 1974, a music video for the song and promotional film for the album was filmed on the rooftop of the Capitol Records Building in Los Angeles, designed to resemble a stack of discs.
 Lennon provided a voiceover as Starr's spacecraft landed on the building and Starr boarded it before taking off over the city.
 Starr, Nilsson, and Keith Moon were among the cast, along with a forty-foot robot named 'Gort' placed on the building.
 During this period Starr became romantically involved with Lynsey de Paul.
 He played tambourine on a song she wrote and produced for Vera Lynn, "Don't You Remember When", and he inspired another De Paul song, "If I Don't Get You the Next One Will", which she described as being about revenge after he missed a dinner appointment with her because he was asleep in his office.